Protecting the Natural World

 There are so many similarities between diamonds and nature, as each diamond has its unique characteristics, most animals are unique.
 Each zebra has its own pattern of stripes and the same for the spots of a leopard.

 The Diamond Route

-The De Beers Group of Companies has long been dedicated to wildlife conservation in the world’s third most biologically diverse country, South Africa.
-It is here that The De Beers Group of Companies has its oldest roots and where it owns and co-funds The Diamond Route, a series of ten beautiful, protected destinations around The De Beers Group of Companies traditional areas of operation.
-Here, as elsewhere, The De Beers Group of Companies requires that legally designated protected areas and key biodiversity sites be respected, and that there be no mining in World Heritage Core Areas.
+The De Beers Group has long been dedicated to wildlife conservation in the world’s third most biologically diverse country, South Africa.
+It is here that The De Beers Group has its oldest roots and where it owns and co-funds The Diamond Route, a series of seven beautiful, protected destinations around The De Beers Group's traditional areas of operation.
+Here, as elsewhere, the De Beers Group requires that legally designated protected areas and key biodiversity sites be respected, and that there be no mining in World Heritage Core Areas.